strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deployment-plans.md

 4. Choose which products and versions to deploy.
 We recommend creating deployment plans for Office and Windows together and using the most recent versions.
 5. Choose the groups you want to deploy to.
 6. Define any readiness rules you want for your deployment plan.
 As part of your readiness rules, you can specify the following:
  - Whether your devices automatically receive drivers from Windows Update.
+If devices receive the driver updates from Windows Update, then any driver issues identified as part of readiness assessment are automatically marked as **Ready**.
  - Low install count threshold for your Windows apps.
 If an app is installed on a higher percentage of computers than this threshold, the deployment plan will mark the app as Noteworthy, which means you can decide how important it is to test during the pilot phase.
  - Update Office 365 ProPlus from 32-bit to 64-bit on devices that have a 64-bit version of Windows.
 Default setting is **Yes**.
  - When updating from an older version of Office, leave older Office apps, even if those apps don't exist in the newer version of Office.
 Default setting is **No**.